Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 What do customers think of hear.com?

 While there are some detractors from hear.com, it’s hard to argue that hear.com isn’t providing a positive experience for the vast majority of consumers who purchase through the service.
-As mentioned, the hear.com smartphone app—which is the hub for ongoing customer service—has a thousands of reviews and a 4.8 star rating.
-And reviews on Trustpilot also reflect positively on hear.com—the site has over 1,000 reviews, 84% of which come with a 5-star “Excellent” ratings.
+As mentioned, the hear.com smartphone app—which is the hub for ongoing customer service—has thousands of reviews and a 4.8 star rating.
+And reviews on Trustpilot also reflect positively on hear.com.
+In April 2024, the site has over 1,300 reviews, 83% of which come with a 5-star “Excellent” rating, with 6% being 1 or 2 stars.

 While there were a few negative reviews on Trustpilot, it seems that most of them received a response with an attempt to provide resolution from a hear.com representative.